rixx/cutebit-content/content/conferences/djangoconeu17-27.md

 the `Vehicle` class.

-Additionally add a `RelatedTaskManager.get_prefetch_queryset(self, instances, queryset)`: we build a list of plates on the instances already loaded from the database, and then modify the queryset by filtering it by the plates already found.
+Additionally add a `RelatedTaskManager.get_prefetch_queryset(self, instances, queryset)`: we build a list of plates on the instances already loaded from the database, and then modify the QuerySet by filtering it by the plates already found.
 We then return a 5-tuple of:

 ```python